neil-rti/ros2_latency_evaluation/README.md

 Firstly, the script `testing_strategy.sh` needs to be called.
 If you want to change some parameters, change the variables accordingly.
 By default, all defined parameter values in the paper are set.
 A total runthrough takes approximately 62 hours.
 The results can be found in `install/benchmark/lib/benchmark/results`.

 Secondly, the results must be post-processed.
 For that purpose, the script `prepare_benchmark_output_for_paper.sh <log-files-pth>` is to be used. `<log-files-path>` is the parent diretory of the results obtained from the previous step.
+Check the comments in `prepare_benchmark_output_for_paper.sh` for the parameters that are to be kept fixed and that can be varied.
 This script calls the helper script `create_paper_csv.py`.
 In the case of Raspberry Pi, we recommend to create a symbolic link to a virtual directory in order to prevent excessive write access to the SD card.
 Check the comments in the scripts for further documentation.

 Results are saved in `<log-files-path>/paper_csvs`.